Supreme Components International: Origin

 Founded in 2001, the company was going through a lean period facing losses before it was taken over by current president & CEO Vick Aggarwala in 2005.
 Under his leadership, SCI has managed to overturn its fortunes and has established themselves as a reputable franchised distributor in the region.
 The company has site offices in Australia, Canada, India, Indonesia, Malaysia, Philippines, Thailand, and Vietnam and serves customers in over 45 countries around the world covering Asia, Oceania, Americas and Europe and is planning to expand even further.

 About the President

 President & CEO Vick Aggarwala formerly presided over Future Electronics.
 He was responsible for bringing Future Electronics to Asia in 1992 as the first North American distributor to enter the Asian market.
 He headed Nu Horizons (now part of Arrow Electronics) as its president for Asia-Pacific in Singapore.
 He was instrumental in establishing multiple offices in more than 12 countries during his tenure with Alcatel, Future & Nu Horizons.

-With 45 years of past experience and key insights about industrial trends, Vick Aggarwala has streamlined his in-depth knowledge about the supply chain and manufacturer behaviors into tangible efforts, which has paid rich dividends for Supreme Components.
+With over 50 years of past experience and key insights about industrial trends, Vick Aggarwala has streamlined his in-depth knowledge about the supply chain and manufacturer behaviors into tangible efforts, which has paid rich dividends for Supreme Components.
 SOAR listed him as one of the top 50 prominent business personalities who have led successful corporations.
 He was also nominated for the Entrepreneur of the Year award by Ernst & Young.